 Hard to rank until i know which one is better. i would be looking at the economics of it and our facilities. in some case we might want to offset our use or do 100% clean in one of our facilities. it si hard for me to know what the eocnimics are going to look like in the three scenarios. that could be an important part ofyour marketing. what you are trying to achieve with doingthis and what people can choose based on that.
 I could see us choosing all three of these dpeneidng on our facility.

-Q - Considering the 15 years, we are in a building that is owned by a church, and they allow us to use that as a community service, and it is around a lot of lowincome apartments. the 15 years would be hard.
-The church goes through transitions in a small community. it was an English-speaking church, and it is now
+and they would be sending power to the apartment buildings around us?
+That is what i was seeing with the battery.
+Does it get to tap into those power lines to supplement the electricity?
+A - The actual production of electricity is harder to control and manage, but there are ways it can be is owned by a church, and they allow us to use that as a community service, and it is around a lot of lowincome apartments. the 15 years would be hard.
+The church goes through transitions in a small community.